What is One-Step Paint?

 What Makes Chalk-Based Paint Different?

 First lets talk about what makes Chalk-Based Paint different.
 Chalk Paint is just what the name describes.
-Used for centuries, this mixture contains calcium carbonate (chalk) along with a pigment that makes a paint.
+Used for centuries by professional painters, this mixture contains calcium carbonate (chalk) along with a pigment that makes a paint.
 If you look on Pinterest you will see tutorials for making your own chalk paint.
 These usually involve mixing plaster of some sort with an already tinted paint to create the chalk-based paint.
 Many people use Environmentally Friendly Industrial Paints because they want to avoid using commercial made paints, often containing VOCs and methanol.
+If you need house painting services, check out this Kissimmee house painter quote so that you can have an idea.

 Why Amy Howard One Step Chalk-Based Paint?